mariodujic/Marketplace-BE/README.md

 # Info

-This is KMP MarketPlace backend app.
+This is MarketPlace backend app.

 # Run